 That isn’t to scare you off!
 Rather, it is to encourage you when things don’t feel intuitive straight away.
 There is A LOT to learn when it comes to photography and no one expects you to be an expert without some help.

 There are a lot of places to find photography education, but of course our favorite is Clickin Moms.
 With thousands of tutorials written by some of the best professionals in the industry, it’s a one-stop-shop for all things photography.

 Even better, we are a community that is ready to help you no matter where you are in your photography journey.
 If you have a question, you can simply ask it in our forum and our members and team of mentors will be there to help.

 Pro tip: The Clickin Moms tutorial forum is broken down into specific categories.
-Whether you want to learn about camera basics, photo editing, studio lighting, or anything else, start in the forum category that fits your needs and then search from there.
+Whether you want to learn about camera basics, photo editing, studio lighting, or anything else, start in the forum category that fits your needs and search from there!